RoadieHQ/marketing-site/content/docs/getting-started/install-github-app/index.md

 ## Introduction

 This tutorial will guide you through the steps required to connect Roadie to your GitHub org.
+If you are configuring GitHub enterprise, please follow the steps [here](/docs/details/github-enterprise/).

 ## Prerequisites